tegaistega/blog-api/README.md

 # social media - api
 This is a social media app.
-It allows uses, signup and post statuses, comments images and more.
+It allows users signup and post statuses, comments images and more.

 # Backend
 Spring Boot